Do or can Employers, Companies & Corporations that are affiliated (common ownership) have or get to have all their Health Insurance Policies the same?

-Certain affiliated employers with common ownership or part of a controlled group (FAQ on Common Control) must aggregate their employees to determine their workforce size.
+Certain affiliated employers with common ownership or part of a #controlled-group must aggregate their employees to determine their workforce size.
 Proposed regulations (pdf) and FAQs also provide more information about determining the size of your workforce.
 IRS.Gov

 So, when you send us your census for a Health Insurance Quote, please include all employees, from all affiliated companies, so we can properly calculate the number of eligible employees, for Health Insurance participation and Employer Mandate requirements.

 An #affiliated group is one or more chains of includible corporations connected through stock ownership with a common parent corporation.
 26 USC §1504(a) and (b).
 The common parent must be an includible corporation and the following requirements must be met.

 1. The common parent must own directly stock that represents at least 80% of the total voting power and at least 80% of the total value of the stock of at least one of the other includible corporations.

 2. Stock that represents at least 80% of the total voting power, and at least 80% of the total value of the stock of each of the other corporations (except for the common parent) must be owned directly by one or more of the other includible corporations.
 (More detail @ IRS Form 851) * 414 m

 View Manual’s & Rules from each of the Companies we represent